-This year, 350 Tacoma will be hosting a series of trash clean ups at different locations around the city.
-We will be partnering with a variety of organizations and community groups to involve as many community members as possible.
+This year, 350 Tacoma hosted a series of trash clean ups at different locations around the city.
+We partnered with a variety of organizations to involve as many community members as possible.

-As we select locations, we’re keeping in mind which places have debris that is likely to make it into our waterways, which areas are typically underserved by services, and which communities have bad scores on the health and equity index maps.
-Let us know if you want to nominate a location by emailing 350tacoma@gmail.com
+As we selected locations, we kept in mind which places have debris that is likely to make it into our waterways, which areas are typically underserved by services, and which communities have bad scores on the health and equity index maps.

 Stewardship is a core value of 350 Tacoma.
 We must care for Mother Earth, care for our shared home, and maintain a deep connection with our environment through acts of service.